 Gaggia Titanium Has Mid-Level Pricing

-Gaggia offers a number of different super-automatic espresso machines, with the Titanium priced somewhere in the middle.
+Gaggia offers a large variety super-automatic espresso machines, with the Titanium priced somewhere in the middle.
 You can get a Brera for about $450 or pay as much as $1300 for the Prestige and $1650 for the Accademia, while the Titanium costs about $700.
 Top end models by other companies, such as the Xelsis by Saeco, can run as high as $2500.

 With the higher-priced machines, you will get more highly automated milk steaming and frothing, and possibly a better-constructed machine that will last longer and be more robust.
 Otherwise, the Titanium offers most of the features that are available on most super-automatic machines.